DSC-Capstone/dsc-capstone.github.io/lessons/q1/01/index.md

 It is easy to fall into the trap of following the steps above.
 In fact, the same scenario can occur when working with a large dataset locally – you've likely re-run a piece of code locally several times and waited minutes for each run, tweaking small things after each run.

 There's a better solution:
-1. Develop your code locally on a small, representative set of your training data (for instance, a sample).
+1. Develop your code locally on a small, representative set of your training data (for instance, a sample of 10,000 rows).
 2. Once you're content with your code, push it to GitHub from your personal computer, and pull it on the GPU cluster.
 3. Run `train.py` once on the GPU cluster and be happy with the results!